mbabynames search ✿

 Justin Benjamin

-"noble and strong" (Justin) meets "son of the right hand" (Benjamin).
+"just or fair" (Justin) meets "son of the right hand" (Benjamin).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Benjamin (3 syllables) builds on the shorter Justin, giving the name forward momentum.

 Justin Elijah